 Cyndi Finkle of Sunday Night Dinner

-Starting a business that you can do from home allows you time with your loved ones, gives you control over the amount of time and hours you work, and fosters a tremendous pride in creating your own success.
+Starting a business that you can do from home allows you time with your loved ones.
+Work from home jobs are great for stay at home moms and dads because they give you control over the amount of time and hours you work.
+They also foster a tremendous pride in creating your own success.